-Ian is a Non-executive Director of Hills Industries Limited, former Chairman of Promentum Limited and is currently on the Board of the National Australia Day Council and a Fellow of the Australian Institute of Company Directors.
-Ian is also a former Chief Executive Officer of George Patterson Bates and a graduate of the advanced management program of the Harvard Business School.
+lan is a non-executive director of Hills Industries Limited, former chairman of Promentum Limited and is currently on the board of the National Australia Day Council and a Fellow of the Australian Institute of Company Directors.
+Ian is also a former chief executive officer of George Patterson Bates and a graduate of the advanced management program of the Harvard Business School.

-Member of Audit, Risk and Compliance Committee; and Chairman of Remuneration and Compensation Committee.
+Member of audit, risk and compliance committee; and Chairman of remuneration and compensation committee.